Zephilinox/Zephilinox.github.io-hugo/content/about/_index.md

 ---

 # Introduction
-My name is Ricardo Heath.
-I've graduated with First Class Honours from the University of the West of England doing Games Technology.
-I mostly program in C++17 but I have exposure to multiple languages, such as C#.

-You can find my Résumé [here]( https://drive.google.com/open?id=1ivFccs5jylJk1owtL1JpQ6qnXj-RWwnh).
-The best way of contacting me is via email, which can be found at the top of my Résumé.
-I have some projects which can be found on github as well as on this website, and a few minor FOSS contributions.

-# Projects

-My dissertation was creating a high-level API in C++17 for an entity scene-graph that abstracts and automates networking, such as implementing RPC's.
-You can find it [here](../projects/enkinet/).

-My current side-project is working on the 2D renderer for Engine27, which is meant as a culmination of everything I've learnt (long way to go).
-You can find it [here](../projects/engine27/).

-# Game programming
-When it comes to games I enjoy designing and balancing systems, as can be seen in my variety of created [mods](../mods/), [games](../games/), and tools such as [platforms](../projects/platform-system/) and a [level editor](../projects/level-editor/).

-I'm fond of rendering, love networking, and adore architectural challenges (design patterns, yay)
+Hi, I'm Ricardo Heath.
+A software developer with a strong foundation in C++, game development, and more recently backend web development using Go!
+I've had a lot of fun diving into backend systems, working on side projects using Go that explore concurrency, performance, and scalability, like [stardelve](https://stardelve.com).

+I hold a First Class Honours degree in Games Technology from the University of the West of England and have since spent the past several years building software across a range of domains.
+You can find my résumé [here]( https://drive.google.com/open?id=1ivFccs5jylJk1owtL1JpQ6qnXj-RWwnh).
+The best way to reach me is via email (details in the résumé).
+I also maintain some of my work on GitHub, including personal projects and contributions to open-source software.

-# Game Jams
+# Game Development

+Game development is what first pulled me into software when I was 12 years old and started learning Lua to create addons for a game called Garry's Mod.
+I've worked on gameplay systems, custom tools, and mods.
+I'm especially passionate about engine architecture, networking, and system design, with experience making my own games and engines, while also having worked with Unreal Engine 5, Unity, and Godot

-My first game jam was a 1-hour game jam based on a thread at tildes.net, in which I used the Godot engine to make a simple shooter.
-My second game jam was Global Game Jam 2019, where I worked with a team of friends at UWE to create Country Roads in 72 hours, placing 2nd in the local jam site.
+My first game jam was back in 2018.
+It was a crazy 1-hour game jam in which I used the Godot engine to make a simple 2D shooter.
+My second game jam was Global Game Jam 2019, where I worked with a team of friends at UWE to create [Country Roads](https://v3.globalgamejam.org/2019/games/country-road) in 72 hours, placing 2nd in the local jam site.
+Later that year I also participated in Ludum Dare 45 with a friend, where we built [Quest for the Good Time Adventure](https://ldjam.com/events/ludum-dare/45/quest-for-the-good-time-adventure)

+# Web Development

+Although modding games was how I really began to see a career in programming, web development was actually what introduced to this area.
+I made a free website (think geocities) when I was just 9 years old.
+It was mostly copy-pasting old-school Javascript snippets and tweaking CSS colours and bits of HTML, but it was a great introduction to the power of programming, and now I'm diving back in deeper through projects using Typescript (React), SQL (Postgres), and Golang, which has been great!

 # Conferences

-I recently attended Brighton Develop 2019, my first ever conference thanks to it being mostly paid for by UWE.
-There were some interesting talks and it was great to experience a real conference.
-I watch a lot of C++ talks from conferences online, and I'm hoping to attend the C++ ACCU in Bristol next year, of which I've recently become a member.

-# Hobbies
-I enjoy all types of games (video, pen & paper, and board).
-My favourite game is Mount & Blade: Warband, my favourite pen & paper game is DnD 5e, and my favourite boardgame is Love Letter (I know!
-I'm hoping Lisboa will replace it soon).

-When it comes to reading I'm all about fictional fantasy and sci-fi, especially anything by Brandon Sanderson.
-Discworld, Seveneves, Kingkiller Chronicles, and Mistborn are some of my favourites.
+- Brighton Develop 2019
+- ACCU 2021
+- ACCU 2022

+I'm always keeping up with the latest developments in the industry through conference talks